-Schools should take a do-no-harm approach which ensures that children experiencing gender-identity issues are fully included and supported in education and safeguarding, without pressure to make life-defining choices at an early age.
+Schools should take a do-no-harm approach which ensures that children experiencing genderidentity issues are fully included and supported in education and safeguarding, without pressure to make life-defining choices at an early age.

-For example the England and Wales DFE guidance states: "While teachers should not suggest to a child that their non-compliance with gender stereotypes means that either their personality or their body is wrong and in need of changing, teachers should always seek to treat individual students with sympathy and support."
+DFE guidance states: "While teachers should not suggest to a child that their non-compliance with gender stereotypes means that either their personality or their body is wrong and in need of changing, teachers should always seek to treat individual students with sympathy and support."

-Following the Bell v Tavistock decision, schools and local education authorities should consider withdrawing guidance that promotes the use of blockers and hormones, and materials that promote the "born in the wrong body" narrative and undermine safeguarding.
+Following the Bell v Tavistock decision, schools and local education authorities will need to withdraw guidance that promotes the use of blockers and hormones, and materials that promote the "born in the wrong body" narrative and undermine safeguarding.
 They must still consider how to protect every child's rights.